Undergraduate and Precollege Programs

 In the International Relations concentration, you’ll form a critical awareness of the complex issues in foreign policy and international relations, as well as an ethical framework for making informed decisions about these issues.
 You’ll identify and characterize the major social, political, and economic developments in a specific country or regional grouping while drawing from the body of Western intellectual and moral tradition.
 Throughout the program, you’ll analyze global issues and international relations with an emphasis on questions of global social justice.

-Professional Media and Communication
+Professional Media & Communication

 The Professional Media & Communication concentration is interdisciplinary in design, incorporating media theory and history, ethics, the social sciences, digital media practices, and technological and cultural perspectives.
 This concentration prepares you for the contemporary and evolving media landscape.
 Through a blend of theory and practical application, you’ll explore modern-day industry challenges while examining the intersections between media and organizations in both the public and private spheres.